-This year’s Autumn Study Tour will be held in the Cities of London and Westminster, a compact and compelling stage for much of the best of British architecture.
-The programme will commence on Friday morning and will concentrate initially on the area of Thorney Island, culminating with the Palace of Westminster.
-Saturday will be dedicated to the City of Westminster and is proposed to include the Royal Courts of Justice, St Mary le Strand and the Royal Palaces.
-The day will conclude with the Annual Dinner.
-Sunday will be spent in the City of London, visiting historic highlights, including Wren’s City Churches and St Paul's Cathedral (including the Cathedral Library, Geometric Staircase and Great Model), and modern residential and commercial developments from the Barbican to the Walkie Talkie.
+The 2018 Autumn Study Tour was held in the Cities of London and Westminster a compact and compelling stage for much of the best of British architecture.
+The programme commenced on Friday morning and concentrated initially on the area of Thorney Island, culminating with the Palace of Westminster.
+Saturday was dedicated to the City of Westminster and included the Royal Courts of Justice, St Mary le Strand and St James's Palace.
+The day concluded with the Annual Dinner.
+Sunday was spent in the City of London, visiting historic highlights, including Wren’s City Churches and St Paul's Cathedral (including the Geometric Staircase and Great Model), and modern residential and commercial developments from the Barbican to the Walkie Talkie.

 SAHGB Liability and Disability Access Policy

 In common with other societies and in line with current legislation, the Society has adopted the following policy on its own liabilities and on the provision that it will make for those with special needs.